Help stop destructive bottom trawling!

 Fishing companies drag heavily weighted nets across the seabed to catch fish like orange roughy and in the process they can destroy entire communities of marine life.
 New research shows that even after 15 years, heavily trawled seamounts have not even begun to recover.

-New Zealand is now the only country in the South Pacific to continue this outdated fishing practice.
+New Zealand is now the only country still bottom trawling on seamounts in the South Pacific.
 There are no regulations or limits on the amount of endangered coral that can be impacted and brought up in nets.

 It is time to call it a day for this destructive fishery.
-New Zealand must end bottom trawl fishing on seamounts, and instead support research, innovation and protection of these deep-sea taonga.
+New Zealand must end bottom trawling on seamounts, and instead support research, innovation and protection of these deep-sea taonga.